AlejandroDS1/PI-projects/README.md

-# Procesament d'imatges (Imaging Processing)
+# Processament d'imatges (Image Processing)

-These are projects made during Imaging Processing subject at the University of Barcelona.
-This subject teaches notions of imaging processing using Python.
+These are projects made during Image Processing subject at the University of Barcelona.
+This subject teaches notions of image processing using Python.